 Moody Gardens Galveston

-Moody Gardens Galveston is a little hard to explain.
-It’s not gardens at all, it’s more like a series of interactive museums and attractions that all fall under the Moody Gardens umbrella, and all are located in the Moody Gardens area.
-Moody Gardens Galveston consists of:
+Moody Gardens in Galveston is a little hard to explain.
+It’s not gardens at all, it’s more like a series of interactive exhibits, museums, and attractions that all fall under the Moody Gardens umbrella, and all are located in the Moody Gardens area.

 - Two theaters – one MG 3D theater and one 4d Special FX theater